aritrakar/store-espn/README.md

 - Scraping articles for NBA, NHL, MLB, NFL and college basketball

 # Cost of usage
 You can get up to 50 000 results for 1 USD.
-Number of results per 1 USD varies according to type of scraped data and according to scraped league.
+Result count per 1 USD varies according to the type of scraped data and according to the scraped league.

 # Input parameters
-- **scrapeMatchList** - if true, actor will scrape match results according to other inputs
+- **scrapeMatchList** - if true, the actor will scrape match results according to other inputs
-- **matchListYears** - array of years, for which actor should scrape the match results
+- **matchListYears** - array of years, for which the actor should scrape the match results
-- **matchListSeasonTypes** - type of season, for which actor should scrape the match results
+- **matchListSeasonTypes** - type of season, for which the actor should scrape the match results
     - Allowed values:
     - pre - Pre-season
     - reg - Regular season
     - post - Post-season/Play-off
     - off - Off-season
-- **matchListLeagues** - leagues, for which actor should scrape the match results
+- **matchListLeagues** - leagues, for which the actor should scrape the match results
   - Allowed values: mlb, nhl, nba, wnba, nfl, mens-college-basketball, womens-college-basketball
 - **scrapeMatchDetails** - if true, actor will scrape detail data for specified matches
-- **detailMatches** - Array of matches, for which actor should scrape the detailed results
+- **detailMatches** - Array of matches, for which the actor should scrape the detailed results
     - Allowed formats:
     - ID: e.g.: 401126339
     - URL of match detail e.g.: https://www.espn.com/nhl/game/\_/gameId/401126339
 - **matchDetailsLeague** - League of match/matches
     - Allowed values: mlb, nhl, nba, wnba, nfl, mens-college-basketball, womens-college-basketball
-- **scrapeNews** - if true, actor will scrape articles from news feed of given league
+- **scrapeNews** - if true, the actor will scrape articles from the news feed of a given league
 - **newsLeague** - league, for which actor should scrape the articles
   - Allowed values: mlb, nhl, nba, wnba, nfl, mens-college-basketball, womens-college-basketball
 - **debug** - if true, actor will print out additional information